Load Several/Multiple EPR Data/Spectra Files Simultaneously

 parameters in .DSC/.dsc or .par format) at once.
 Finally, the data are transformed

-either into a list of data frames or into a tidy/long table format.
+either into a list of data frames (individual spectra) or into

 According to experimental quantity (e.g. temperature, microwave power, recording time...etc),